ZitaneLabs/hdrop/hausdrop-mock-server/src/README.md

-# Hausdrop Mock API
+# hdrop Mock API

-This is a mock API server for Hausdrop.
-It is used for testing the Hausdrop client.
+This is a mock API server for hdrop.
+It is used for testing the hdrop client.

 ## Usage